Ascherfeld, Clara (10-31-1875 to 2-2-1963)

 He is buried in Loudon Park Cemetery.
 His younger brother was a well-known sculptor in Baltimore.
 Both were prominent in the artistic and social life of their adopted hometown.

-Dr. Hiltgunt Zassenhaus (7-10-1916 to 11-20-2004)
+Zassenhaus, Dr. Hiltgunt (7-10-1916 to 11-20-2004)

-After the war she studied medicine and earned her doctorate at the University of Copenhagen in 1952.
 The same year she came to Baltimore and interned and did her residency at City Hospital.
 Thereafter she began her private medical practice.
 She became world-famous because of her research and treatment of "blue babies".

 Dr. Zassenhaus received honorary doctoral degrees from Western Maryland College, Goucher College, The College of Notre Dame of Maryland, Towson University and the University of Maryland.

 Her award-winning book Walls, about her experiences in Germany, was translated into many languages and is still in print.
 It was named one of the top 25 books for young adults in 1974.
 Another of her books was made into a television documentary.
-She was a nominee for the Nobel Peace Price in 1974 and received high honors in Europe.
+She was a nominee for the Nobel Peace Prize in 1974 and received high honors in Europe.
 William Donald Schafer presented her the Mayor's citation and Gov. Harry Hughes named her to the Maryland Hall of Fame.